zephyrproject-rtos/zephyr/samples/boards/microbit/display/README.rst

 =============

-The sample app displays a countdown of the characters 9-0, iterates through all pixels one-by-one, displays a smiley face, displays the text "Hello Zephyr!" by scrolling, and then stops.
+The sample app displays a countdown of the characters 9-0, iterates through all pixels one-by-one, displays a smiley face, some animations, and finally the text "Hello Zephyr!" by scrolling.